datacarpentry/geospatial-workshop/setup.md

 * [remotes](https://cran.r-project.org/package=remotes)
 * [sf](https://cran.r-project.org/package=sf)

-To install these packages in RStudio, do the following:
+To install these packages in RStudio:

 1\.
 Open RStudio by double-clicking the RStudio application icon.
 You should see something like this:

 ![RStudio layout](/fig/01-rstudio.png)

 2\.
-Type the following into the console and hit enter.
+Type the following text into the console and hit <kbd>Return/Enter</kbd>.

 ~~~
 install.packages(c("dplyr", "ggplot2", "raster", "rgdal", "rasterVis", "sf"))